Artificial Intelligence, Data and Competition: Introduction of Q-learning

 Q-learning is a fundamental concept in reinforcement learning, a branch of machine learning where an agent learns to make decisions by interacting with an environment.
 At its core, Q-learning is a model-free, off-policy reinforcement learning algorithm used to find the optimal action-selection policy for a given finite Markov decision process.

-In a stationary Markov decision process, in each period an agent observes a state variable\footnote{In this context, ``state'' does not refer to the ``state'' or WTP, but rather to the ``signal'' discussed in the main section.
-To be consistent with the traditional literature, and with a slight abuse of notation, we use the notation $s$ to represent ``state'' here, while it denotes the ``signal'' in the main body of the discussion.} $s \in S$ and then chooses an action $a \in A$.
-For any $s$ and $a$, the agent obtains a reward $\pi$, and the system moves to the next state $s^\prime$, according to a time-invariant (and possibly degenerate) probability distribution $P(s^\prime, \pi|s,a)$.
+In a stationary Markov decision process, in each period an agent observes a state variable $s \in S$ and then chooses an action $a \in A$.\footnote{In our paper, the ``state'' refers to the identity of the market from which the consumer arrives, rather than the consumer's specific WTP.} For any $s$ and $a$, the agent obtains a reward $r$, and the system moves to the next state $s^\prime$, according to a time-invariant (and possibly degenerate) probability distribution $P(s^\prime, r|s,a)$.
 The goal of the agent is to find an optimal strategy $\Gamma^\ast: S\to A$ for choosing actions.
 A strategy $\Gamma(s)$ is optimal if in each state $s\in S$ it selects an action $a\in A$ that maximizes the agent's cumulative payoff, which is the sum of its immediate payoff and its future payoffs.

-Q-learning was proposed by \citet{watkins1989learning} to find an optimal strategy with no prior knowledge of the underlying model, i.e., the distribution $P(s^\prime, \pi|s,a)$.
+Q-learning was proposed by \citet{watkins1989learning} to find an optimal strategy with no prior knowledge of the underlying model, i.e., the distribution $P(s^\prime, r|s,a)$.
 The algorithm works by iteratively updating an action-value function $Q(s, a)$, which estimates the expected cumulative reward of taking action $a$ in state $s$.
 The key idea behind Q-learning is the Bellman optimal equation, which states that the optimal action-value function satisfies the equation:

 where $0 \leq \delta <1$ denotes the discount factor.
 If the values of the $Q$ function are known, an optimal strategy is given by